-Cryptocurrencies are basically virtual currencies which can be used to make transactions over the blockchain system.
-The concept of cryptocurrency based economy is that crypto-transactions are cheaper and faster – especially when it comes to international trade.
-Moreover, it is a decentralized system, which means that there is no central authority which has the power to control or manipulate the system.
+Cryptocurrencies are basically virtual currencies that can be used to make transactions over the blockchain system.
+The concept of a cryptocurrency-based economy is that crypto-transactions are cheaper and faster – especially when it comes to international trade.
+Moreover, it is a decentralized system, which means that there is no central authority that has the power to control or manipulate the system.

 Let us now take a look at some popular cryptocurrency facts:

 10 Interesting Cryptocurrency Facts That You Must Know!

 Ever since the first cryptocurrency, Bitcoin, was created – there have been over 1,500 other cryptocurrencies that have made their way into the markets.
 Every cryptocurrency apart from Bitcoins is known as an ‘altcoin’ – an alternative currency.
 While many of these currencies have been created just for the sake of raising money – there are some currencies that actually have a use case and are already having a major impact on various sectors and industries across the globe.

 2. No one knows who created the first cryptocurrency

 The identity of Satoshi Nakamoto – the man who created the first Bitcoin continues to remain anonymous after all these years.
 It has been almost a decade since the first cryptocurrency was created – but no one really knows the identity of the person or the group of people who created Bitcoins.
 While there have been several people who have claimed to be Satoshi Nakamoto over the past few years – it is, in all probability, just a means to gain attention.
 The man who created cryptocurrencies remains unknown, probably for the sake of his own well-being.

 3. Someone once paid 10,000 Bitcoins for 2 Pizzas!